 Rebecca Nagle is a citizen of Cherokee Nation and a two spirit (queer) woman.
-Nagle is a community organizer and writer currently living in Baltimore, MD.
+Nagle is a community organizer and writer currently living in Tahlequah, OK and studying the Cherokee language.
 Nagle was recently named one of the National Center American Indian Enterprise Development’s 2016 Native American 40 Under 40 for her work to address violence against Native Women.
-Nagle has also been recognised as Baltimore’s 2016 Sondheim Art Prize recipient, Yerba Buena Center for the Arts 2015 100 List for innovators and thought leaders, and Fast Company’s 100 Most Creative People in 2012.
+As the co-founder and co-Director of FORCE: Upsetting Rape Culture and The Monument Quilt, Nagle organized national art and advocacy projects to create a culture of support for survivors.
+Nagle was also a co-creator behind the 2017 viral #GoRedhawks culture jam.
+Her original writing has appeared in Bitch Media, The Baltimore Sun, Boston Globe, ThinkProgress, Indian Country Today and more.
 Nagle’s organizing and advocacy work has received national press including coverage from NBC, CNN, The New York Times, The Washington Post, The Guardian, NPR and more.
-Nagle has led trainings for the National Sexual Assault Conference, National Indigenous Women’s Resource Center, National LGBTQ Task Force, and many colleges, tribal communities, and volunteer groups.

 Follow her on Twitter @rebeccanagle